My pet woes

 “Say something na!” and so on.
 After a few minutes, disappointed, they decided to leave it alone.
 But because the bird did not talk, they reprimanded the store boy.
 “Tu ne toh kaha tha who bolta hai!
 Magar yeh toh goonga hai…ullu mat bana!”

 Anyways, I moved on.
 I was scanning the store for some dogs.
 Having spotted five cuddly lab puppies, I took off!
-Fortunately they let me play with them.
+Fortunately, they let me play with them.
 As I took out the black pup (sleepy bugger), the little beige girl started to whine.
-So while she was eager to play, little blackie wanted to sleep.
+So while she was eager to play, small blackie wanted to sleep.
 So be it.

 I played with her while I chatted up with the storekeeper.
 They were just 40 days old.
 I was totally enamoured with a few licks, nips and scratches!
 I wanted to take her home!
 But couldn’t for a variety of reasons.
 Dragged hubby back from the salon to show him the pups and luckily he showed some enthusiasm too.
 We left promising ourselves to get a doggy home once we were thoroughly settled.